Oregon vs. Michigan College Basketball Predictions & Picks - December 2

 Oregon Performance Insights

-- The Ducks are outscoring opponents by 8.2 points per game with a +49 scoring differential overall.
-They put up 81.5 points per game (63rd in college basketball) and allow 73.3 per outing (232nd in college basketball).
+- The Ducks' +49 scoring differential (outscoring opponents by 8.2 points per game) is a result of scoring 81.5 points per game (63rd in college basketball) while allowing 73.3 per outing (233rd in college basketball).

+- Oregon wins the rebound battle by 3.5 boards on average.
+It collects 36 rebounds per game, which ranks 77th in college basketball, while its opponents grab 32.5 per contest.

-- Oregon grabs 36.0 rebounds per game (79th in college basketball) while conceding 32.5 per contest to its opponents.
-It outrebounds opponents by 3.5 boards per game.
+- Oregon hits 8 three-pointers per game (126th in college basketball) while shooting 36.4% from beyond the arc (80th in college basketball).
+It is making 1.5 more threes per contest than its opponents, who drain 6.5 per game while shooting 32.2%.

-- The Ducks rank 73rd in college basketball by averaging 101.2 points per 100 possessions on offense, and defensively are 222nd in college basketball, allowing 91.0 points per 100 possessions.
+- The Ducks rank 72nd in college basketball with 101.2 points scored per 100 possessions, and 225th in college basketball defensively with 91 points conceded per 100 possessions.

-- Oregon has committed 3.0 fewer turnovers per game than its opponents, averaging 8.8 (20th in college basketball action) while forcing 11.8 (215th in college basketball).
+- Oregon has committed three fewer turnovers per game than its opponents, averaging 8.8 (20th in college basketball action) while forcing 11.8 (212th in college basketball).

 Michigan Performance Insights

-- The Wolverines have a +48 scoring differential, topping opponents by 6.9 points per game.
-They're putting up 81.9 points per game, 59th in college basketball, and are giving up 75.0 per outing to rank 265th in college basketball.
+- The Wolverines put up 81.9 points per game (59th in college basketball) while giving up 75 per contest (268th in college basketball).
+They have a +48 scoring differential and outscore opponents by 6.9 points per game.

-- The 33.7 rebounds per game Michigan accumulates rank 167th in the nation, 4.4 more than the 29.3 its opponents pull down.
+- The 33.7 rebounds per game Michigan accumulates rank 168th in college basketball, 4.4 more than the 29.3 its opponents record.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.